How to check if the FEA report is good?

 The good news is, if you are using the code, it should specify precisely what you should do!
 That is great… just follow that guideline.
 Sure, it may not be as “user-friendly” as what I write, but at least you have a guide to follow.

 Here I’m aiming at the design of things that don’t really have a specific code… which in my experience means most of the things ; )

 We are not done with checking stresses yet, but now the purpose changes.
 We already know, that there isn’t too much stress in our model to cause material failure.
 But this is far from over.
 Now we need to check if we will be safe from all sort of stability failures!

 If you are designing a very stocky element or something purely in tension, there is no need to do this step.
 But I feel that usually you really should check it unless you are sure things are fine!

 There are several approaches to stability, so let’s go through all of them to discuss how to verify outcomes using each of them!

-You may be thinking: “are you insane?”, but truth is, there are merits behind such approach.
+You may be thinking: “Are you insane?”, but truth is, there are merits behind such an approach.
 In various documents, very specific rules may be given for stability design of various elements.
 Those are usually well described and relatively easy to follow.
-But what is also very important those procedures always produce safe-side design (at least they should!).
+But what is also very important those procedures always produce the safe-side design (at least they should!).
 You can’t say that i.e. about Linear Buckling Analysis we will discuss later!